 that MFCN for the purpose of this Decision includes IMT and other mobile and fixed communications networks;

-that harmonised technical conditions (incl. a harmonised frequency arrangement) will support the implementation of MFCN in this band and facilitate global roaming, economies of scale and availability of low-cost equipment;
+that harmonised technical conditions (incl. a harmonised frequency arrangement) will support the implementation of MFCN in this band within CEPT and facilitate global roaming;

-that in Recommendation ITU-R M.1036 the 2x30 MHz frequency arrangement (703-733 / 758-788 MHz) is part of the channelling arrangement A5 and contained in 3GPP specifications as part of operating band 28;
+that Recommendation ITU-R M.1036 contains the 2x30 MHz frequency arrangement (703-733 / 758-788 MHz) as channelling arrangement A7;

+that ECC Decision (16)02 [4] provides the PPDR frequency arrangement and technical conditions for PPDR in the 700 MHz band;

+that ERC Recommendation 70-03, annex 10 [3], contains frequency arrangements and technical conditions for radio microphones (e.g. for PMSE) in the 694-703 MHz and 733-757.5 MHz;

-that harmonisation of the CEPT frequency arrangements in accordance with the the lower duplexer of the A5 band plan will achieve maximum inter-regional harmonisation and thus provide economies of scale;
+that harmonisation of the CEPT frequency arrangements in accordance with the lower duplexer of the A5 band plan will achieve maximum inter-regional harmonisation;

-that differences in the market demand for spectrum for MFCN and different licensing schemes across CEPT countries is likely to lead to different timescales concerning the introduction of MFCN in the band 694-790 MHz;

-that some administrations have indicated a wish to implement MFCN in this frequency band in a short time frame while others have not taken such a decision yet;

 that coexistence with the 800 MHz band plan (using a reversed duplex arrangement) is achieved by placing the 700 MHz downlink band (using a conventional duplex arrangement) adjacent to the 800 MHz downlink band;

-that CEPT Report 53 [2] contains the MFCN frequency arrangement and common and minimal LRTC for the 694-790 MHz band including various options for applications in the FDD duplex gap and the guard bands;
+that CEPT Report 53 [2] contains the MFCN frequency arrangement and common and minimal LRTC for the 694-790 MHz band;

-that data traffic over mobile broadband networks is predicted to increase over the coming years with an evolution towards asymmetrical traffic due to mobile multimedia usage which may lead to an increasing demand for downlink capacity which could be addressed by MFCN SDL;

-that the use of MFCN in parts of the band 694-790 MHz would not prevent administrations from using also parts of the band for other terrestrial applications to adapt to national circumstances and furthermore some administrations may not make available all the frequencies in the 694-790 MHz band for MFCN because they have already been allocated to other services and applications;
+that the use of MFCN in parts of the band 694-791 MHz would not prevent administrations from using also parts of the band for other terrestrial applications to adapt to national circumstances and furthermore some administrations may not make available all the frequencies in the 694-791 MHz band for MFCN because they have already been allocated to other services and applications;

 that as an alternative to the optional unpaired frequency arrangement (SDL) administrations could choose other options such as Programme Making and Special Events (PMSE), Public Protection and Disaster Relief (PPDR), Machine to Machine (M2M) that could respond to additional demands by using all or part of the duplex gap of the paired band plan (733-758 MHz) and, if appropriate, the guard bands;

-that the options listed in considering n) are also being studied in CEPT for usage in the FDD duplex gap and the guard bands of the MFCN paired frequency arrangement.
-The relevant technical conditions for these options are not covered by this ECC Decision and are expected to be subject to additional ECC deliverable(s);

 that the block edge mask (BEM) concept has been developed by CEPT to facilitate implementation of spectrum rights of use which are as technology neutral as possible;

 that the protection of the broadcasting service below 694 MHz from MFCN implies a guard band of 9 MHz above 694 MHz;